nakulmitra/gitOperations/README.md

 ![](GitImg/gitCommit.PNG)

-# Step 10: Push changes of local repositery to github repositery
+# Step 10: Push changes of local repositery to github repository
 $ git push origin branchName

 Make sure pointer should points to that particular branch.